InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 ## Control commands

-A second special function is control commands for the induction hobs mash and brew, post-cast and actuators.
+A second special function is control commands for the induction hobs mash and brew, post-cast and actors.
 The syntax for the mash step is

 * Actor name:Power